1

 field

-- The limited space region around charged body in
+The limited space region around charged body in which

-which an electric charge experiences a force of attraction or repulsion is
+an electric charge experiences a force of attraction or repulsion is called an

 is called as electric lines of flux.